bottlepy/bottle/apidoc/tutorial.rst

 .. glossary::

+   callback
+      Programmer code that is to be called when some external action happens.
+      In the context of web frameworks, the mapping between URL paths and application code is often achieved by specifying a callback function for each URL.

    decorator
       A function returning another function, usually applied as a function transformation using the ``@decorator`` syntax.
 See `python documentation for function definition  <http://docs.python.org/reference/compound_stmts.html#function>`_ for more about decorators.